Practical information for your semester in L'Aquila

 How to get to L'Aquila

-Another coach service (operated by T.U.A., aka as A.R.P.A.) is available from the "Tiburtina train station" (Stazione Tiburtina in Italian) located in East Rome.
-But this means you'll have to firstly get on a train/bus/undeground from the airport to get to the "Tiburtina train station", which will take you one hour at least.
-So, we strongly suggest you use the other option, as such buses will be departing right from inside the aiport parking area.
+Additional coach services (operated by T.U.A., aka as A.R.P.A. and Itabus) are available from the "Tiburtina train station" (Stazione Tiburtina) located in East Rome.
+But that means you'll have to first get on a train/bus/undeground from the airport to get to the "Tiburtina train station", which will take you one hour or so, at least.
+So, we strongly suggest you use the other option above, as those coaches will be departing right from inside the aiport parking area.

 Coaches departing from the two Rome airports: Fiumicino or Ciampino